 - Generating a second entity graph for the first resource from the filtered first entity graph, wherein the second entity graph does not include nodes from the filtered first entity graph that are not connected to other nodes in the filtered first graph; and

 - Identifying candidate entities that are represented by nodes in the second entity graph as being main entities for the first resource.

-A knowledge of what entities are main entities and important to a page can influence what other pages and results that a search engine might show when that page is a good response to a query and can include things like news stories, videos, images, and more.
+A knowledge of what entities important to a page can influence what other pages and results that a search engine might show when that page is a good response to a query and can include things like news stories, videos, images, and more.
 This is how a Knowledge Base can influence search results.

 If I search for a popular TV series such as “Arrow” or “The Flash,” the search engine can likely look through a source such as their query log files and identify the people who are important figures acting in the show, important “Characters” from the show, important plot lines, and themes.
 It might use Knowledgebase information to help inform that knowledge even more.
 It can identify which entities associated with the shows are central figures, and which might be less important.
 It may gain a sense of topics that are similar between the shows, such as both having origins in the world of Comic Books, and are written about in many of the same sources.